Iced Pumpkin Spice Latte

 About this iced latte

 If you’re on the hunt for something a little different than everyone’s favorite pumpkin spice latte, you’re going to love this cold version.
-If you love your coffee cold, don’t miss our caramel iced coffee and our iced vanilla latte!
+If you love your coffee cold, don’t miss our caramel iced coffee, Irish cream latte, and our iced vanilla latte!

 This PSL is not a one-for-one copycat of Starbucks’ because it’s made without pumpkin puree, which means there’s no blending required.
 Instead, we use Torani pumpkin pie flavored syrup.

 You can easily make this delicious drink at a fraction of the price you’d pay at your local coffee shop.
 If you have an espresso machine you’re way ahead of the game as it’s the easiest for making this recipe.
 Don’t have one?
 No problem, a Nespresso machine or French press works too!

 Using regular brewed coffee turns this into a café au lait, but if that’s ok with you, then enjoy it just the same!
 Top off your iced pumpkin-flavored espresso with whipped cream or cinnamon whipped cream and a sprinkling of pumpkin pie spice or cinnamon sugar and it’s a drink you won’t be able to resist!

 What you need